Click or tap the red markers for shelter information. View full map >>

 Some of the shelters shown on the map may be operated by partner agencies and are not Red Cross shelters.

 American Red Cross services, including food and shelter, are always provided at no cost – a gift of the American people.

-When you arrive, please let us know if you have any specific needs or requests for equipment, supplies, food, or cultural or religious requirements.
+All Red Cross shelters are accessible to people with disabilities.
+When you arrive, please let us know if you have any specific needs or requests for equipment, supplies, food or cultural or religious requirements.
 Every effort will be made to accommodate your needs.

 Emergencies can happen suddenly and you may not have time to pack.
 Your safety is most important – grab your loved ones and get out of harm’s way!
 However if you do have time to pack, please consider these tips.

-Information about disaster-related resources in the community You can also access these services even if you don’t need a place to sleep: anyone with a disaster-related need can visit the shelter to be directed to the appropriate resources.
-During some emergencies, we may also be able to provide other important services, such as:
+You can access these services even if you don’t need a place to sleep: anyone with a disaster-related need can visit the shelter to be directed to the appropriate resources.

 We know you will be eager to return home as soon as the danger is over.
 In many cases, the Red Cross and our partners can help you do so: with clean up supplies; meal delivery to areas that lack power and water; and a case worker to help you access any available funding for your repair efforts.